 The second major attraction of the valley, which stretches from Lake Neuchâtel crosswise through the Jura to the French border, is its asphalt mines.
 Between 1711 and 1986 a tunnel system of 100 kilometres was established here.
 Streets in Paris, London and New York were paved with asphalt from Travers.
 Today one kilometre of disused mines is open to visitors, who are served the speciality of ham cooked in asphalt.

 If you need to digest everything first, this is best done with a "green fairy" - the Val de Travers is in fact the birthplace of absinthe, the secret star of the valley.

 An enjoyable tour includes the careful planning of the same.
 Please inform yourself in advance at the local information center about the route and weather conditions.
 Depending on the season and weather conditions, this route may be blocked or interrupted

 4 h 35 min

 Show elevation profile

-With panoramic views, Through a Swiss Park, On a mountain peak
+With panoramic view, Through a nature conservation area, To a mountain peak

 Signalisation in both directions